-Application developer with over 16 years of broad business and technical expertise.
-Experience is focused on building and architecting distributed .Net applications
+Application developer with over 17 years of broad business and technical expertise.
+Experience is focused on building and architecting robust business processes via conversation and software.

 I choose this opportunity because it would allow me to explore a position in a company's leadership.
 For years I've been reading books on business startegy and leadership.
 I will now be in the position to both exercise that knowledge and realize just how much I have to learn.

 While at MAG, I worked with a distributed team located across the country to build a multi-tenant fulfillment layer on top of two different ERP systems allowing the heterogeneous environment of a $1 billion multi-divison company to transition to the new ERP as it made business sense.

 I choose this opportunity becaues it would allow me to reexplore the larger Enterprise Architecture concepts that only show up in large companies.
 Additionally, it would build on top of my fulfillment domain knowledge that I started with V23 Athletics and Amplifier.
 In addition, I would have the pleasure of finally working with some long time friends.

 I was part of a small team that built a small, local athletic apparel company.